 Buying a home is a big decision, and one of the most important elements to consider is whether you qualify for a mortgage loan.
 Lenders use a variety of factors to determine your eligibility, including your credit score, income, debt-to-income ratio, employment history, and down payment.
 Understanding these factors can help you determine if you’re ready to take the next step toward homeownership.

-Credit Score and History Is The First Determination of Mortgage Loan Eligibility
+Credit Score and History are the First Determination of Mortgage Loan Eligibility

 Lenders typically require a minimum credit score of 620, but a higher score can help you qualify for better interest rates and loan terms.
 Additionally, lenders will review your credit history to look for any red flags, such as missed payments or collections, that could indicate a higher risk of default.